 Slave trader’s statue replaced by Black Lives Matter protester

-Artist Marc Quinn leads secret mission to install figure at site of Edward Colston statue
+Artist Marc Quinn leads secret mission to figure at site of Edward Colston statue

 Sculpture of Black Lives Matter protester by artist Marc Quinn in place where Edward Colston statue was removed.
 Photograph: by Geoff Caddick/AFP/Getty Images)